Ammoxidation: Scope

 Ammoxidation of alkenes exploits the weak C-H bonds that are located in the allylic position of unsaturated hydrocarbons.
 Benzylic C-H bonds are also susceptible to ammoxidation, reflecting the weakness of their C-H bonds.
 Benzonitrile is produced from toluene, and phthalonitriles are produced from xylenes.
 The reaction represents a partial oxidation.
 Many byproducts are generated, but the feedstocks are often simple, which compensates for these losses.
 Additionally, some byproducts are useful or recyclable.
 For the production of acrylonitrile, byproducts include hydrogen cyanide, acrolein, and the solvent acetonitrile.

 The reaction tolerates heteroatoms and substituents.
-Cyanopyridines (e.g. 3-cyanopyridine, the precursor to niacin) is produced from methylpyridines.
+Cyanopyridines (e.g. 3-cyanopyridine, the precursor to niacin) are produced from methylpyridines.
 2- and 4-Chlorotoluene are converted to 2-chlorobenzonitrile and 4-chlorobenzonitrile, respectively.

 Typical catalysts are the oxides of vanadium and molybdenum.
 The original catalyst discovered at Sohio was bismuth phosphomolybdate (BiPMo_{12}O_{40}). π-Allyl complexes are assumed as intermediates.